webpack/webpack-cli/.github/CONTRIBUTING.md

 -   **fix** : A bug fix, typos, etc.
 -   **misc** : Other formats like tweaks and such.
 -   **tests** : Adding missing or correcting existing tests.
+-   **refactor** : A code change that neither fixes a bug nor adds a feature.

 The **header** is mandatory.